gvSIGAssociation/gvnix/addon-web-menu/readme.rst

 This add-ons have this features:

 #.
-Install a new web menu.
+Roo shell commands to manage web site map

+   * Move pages inside, before, after other pages or categories
+   * Hide/Show pages
+   * Change URL, label and message

 #.
-Roo shell commands to manage menus.
+Role based page authorization management
 #.
-Some authorization integration.
+Quick and centralized access to page data: URL, label, message, etc

 How to install
 ================

-Follow instructions of document https://svn.disid.com/svn/gvcit/gvNIX/roo-addon-roo-1.1.rst .
+TBC